ShaylanDias/Cover-Letter-Builder/README.md

 # Cover-Letter-Builder
 Script for using a command line tool to fill in a generic cover letter with information relevant to each position when mass applying to jobs

+## Requirements
+Python3 and python-docx
+Use `pip3 install python-docx'

 ## In your template use the following tags:

 {date} - For today's date